 Impedance and Termination

-It is useful at this point to mention impedance.
+It is useful to mention impedance at this point.
 Many single-ended clocked signals are intended to be driven into a 50 Ω load.
 This means the driving device will have an output impedance of 50 Ω, will need to be connected to a cable with a characteristic impedance of 50 Ω, and the signal must terminate at the receiver with an input impedance of, you guessed it, 50 Ω.

 Reflections

-Firstly, signal reflections can occur if you fail to maintain this impedance along the signal path, provided the cable run is long enough.
-This, of course, depends on the rise or fall time of the signal, and this bares a close relationship to the frequency.
+Signal reflections can occur if you fail to maintain this impedance along the signal path, provided the cable run is long enough.
+This, of course, depends on the rise or fall time of the signal, which is closely related to the frequency.
 Generally, the higher the frequency of a signal, the shorter the rise/fall time, and the shorter the cable can be before reflections happen.

-As an example, the Agilent 53132A timer/counter in front of me has a reference input specification of 200mV – 10V at 1kΩ, so will require an external terminating BNC 50Ω resistor, connected via a ‘Y’ adaptor.
-However, you would have to exceed 10V before damage would occur, and this would be quite unlikely in practice.
+As an example, the Agilent 53132A timer/counter in front of me has a reference input specification of 200mV – 10v 1kΩ, so it will require an external terminating BNC 50Ω resistor connected via a ‘Y’ adaptor.
+However, you would have to exceed 10v before damage occurs, which would be pretty unlikely in practice.

 Tweaking the simulation to increase the pulse count and density, we can see how the waveform gets mangled by returning reflected pulses.

 What you would actually see would be affected by the cable length, the degree of impedance mismatch, and the cable loss.
-I could have simulated with a model of the RG58 Coax cable commonly available, but that would not help illustrate these points so clearly.
+I could have simulated this with a model of the RG58 Coax cable that is commonly available, but that would not have helped illustrate these points so clearly.

 Perhaps I will post about that another time?